 Spring is the season when everything starts to bloom, and it’s something we look forward to all year.
 Here in the Pacific Northwest, nature seems to explode with new life as the days become warmer and longer.
 If you’re lucky enough to have a spare patch of dirt in your yard, or even a few extra pots laying around, you can curate your own patch of nature in the form of a garden.
 Its exciting and daunting, especially if you haven't had the best luck with growing things in the past.
-We wanted to help alleviate some of the anxiety you might feel about starting your own garden by sharing some useful tips.
+We wanted to help alleviate some of the anxiety you might feel about starting your own garden by sharing some useful tips (nabbing a pair of cute garden clogs or dirt-friendly boots for your kids is always great place to begin).
 That’s why we spoke with Jason, a Certified Professional Horticulturist, from Kent East Hill Nursery, which is right up the road from our office.
 He walked us through all the need-to-know essentials for having a successful and thriving garden this year.

 We'd love to learn about any of the gardening tips or tricks you've picked up over the years.
 Share a picture of your garden on Facebook or Instagram and tag #WesternChiefGarden for a chance to be shared on our pages.